 · Supervises Masters' and BA-level social work staff, community aides, Title V workers, homemakers, home health aides, interns and volunteers.

 · Represents and interprets the agency at community conferences and meetings.

-· Participates in training and unit meetings.
+· Provides leadership role in staff training and unit meetings.

-· Performs such other duties as assigned.
+· Performs of such other duties as assigned.

 · Good writing/record keeping skills.